Asquera/eson/eson-http/README.md

     c.count :q => "*" # same here

-`#with` also has a block form that passes the new client as a parameters:
+`#with` also has a block form that passes the new client as a parameter:

     c.with(:index => "twitter", :type => "tweet") do |modified_client|
       modified_client.get :id => 1